Czesiek2000/readme-generator/README.md

 # README GENERATOR

-This project is console app written in Typescript.
-It ask you some questions and creating `README.md` file based on your answers.
+This project is console app written in **Typescript & Nodejs**.
+It ask you some questions in the terminal and help you create `README.md` file based on your answers.

+Answer question that way you want your readme to be look like.
+So if you want bold text you just write ** on the begining and end of the text that should be bold

 ## Technologies
 Technologies used in this project: